Turkeyzilla19/BBB-Teddy-Ruxpin/README.md

-# BBB-Teddy-Ruxpin
+# BBG-Teddy-Ruxpin
-Using the Beagle Bone Black you can controll a Teddy Ruxpin.
+Using the Beagle Bone Green you can controll a Teddy Ruxpin.